 Large ρ : Next, we consider the case where $\rho = 0.8$.
-Figure 5 shows the surplus of various entities as a function of a.
-From Figure 2(a), it is clear that in this case, both ISPs induce an NN equilibrium for a less than a certain threshold, and an SS equilibrium beyond this threshold.
+Figure 4 shows the surplus of various entities as a function of a.
+From Figure 1(a), it is clear that in this case, both ISPs induce an NN equilibrium for a less than a certain threshold, and an SS equilibrium beyond this threshold.

-As before, we observe a prisoner's dilemma between the ISPs for intermediate values of a, where the ISP's enter into a mutually sub-optimal sponsorship equilibrium; see Figure 5(a).
+As before, we observe a prisoner's dilemma between the ISPs for intermediate values of a, where the ISP's enter into a mutually

+Figure 1: Limiting sponsorship configurations as a function of a_1, a_2 with c = 4 and varying t. (a) t = 3 (b) t = 10 (c) t = 1000 sub-optimal sponsorship equilibrium; see Figure 4(a).
 However, for larger values of a, each ISP's surplus matches that in the monopoly setting.
-Interestingly, this case also represents a prisoner's dilemma between the CPs, wherein both CPs end up sponsoring for large enough a, and in the process end up worse off than if neither CP had sponsored; see Figures 5(b) and 5(c).
-Finally, we note as before that user surplus is enhanced by sponsorship, more so than in the SN configuration that emerges when ρ is small; see Figure 5(d).
-As before, we prove that when a and ρ are large enough, the observed equilibrium of the best response dynamics is indeed a system equilibrium in our duopoly model.
+Interestingly, this case also represents a prisoner's dilemma between the CPs, wherein both CPs end up sponsoring for large enough a, and in the process end up worse off than if neither CP had sponsored; see Figures 4(b) and 4(c).
+Finally, we note as before that user surplus is enhanced by sponsorship, more so than in the SN configuration that emerges when ρ is small; see Figure 4(d).

+Figure 2: Limiting sponsorship configurations as a function of a_1, a_2 with t = 3 and varying c. (a) c = 1 (b) c = 4 (c) c = 40 system equilibrium in our duopoly model.
 Moreover, under this configuration, neither CP has the incentive to switch their sponsorship decision on both ISPs.